The coinage of Apollonia and Dyrrhachium:

 Well before the age of the internet, I asked the librarian of the Hungarian Numismatic Society for help.
 "Page up the Sylloges", she said.
 I didn't even know what she meant by that (the ever growing series of the Sylloge Nummorum Graecorum catalogues showing all pieces of museum collections; a must for any serious student of Greek numismatics).
-Soon I learnt that similar pieces existed in hundreds of variations, typically found in a vast area of the North-East Balkan territory and also in South Hungary; but beyond that, there was very little knowledge about this coinage of the two Adriatic city states, Apollonia and Dyrrhachium.
-I started digging myself in the subject and found dozens of decent people who have helped me and encouraged to continue (see the Acknowledgements chapter).
+Soon I learned that similar pieces existed in hundreds of variations, typically found in a vast area of the North-East Balkan territory and also in South Hungary; but beyond that, there was very little knowledge about this coinage of the two Adriatic city states, Apollonia and Dyrrhachium.
+I started digging myself in the subject and met dozens of decent people who have helped me and encouraged to continue (see the Acknowledgements chapter).
 I sold my Roman coins - what could I find out by collecting them when hundreds of scholars had been working on that field?
 Finally, the tiny animals have become my life-long devotion to find something more about them beyond simple possessing.

 Well, but I had to learn how to reach my goal.
 First, reading and reading.
 On obtaining a piece, carry out physical examinations (inspection and palpation), measure distances and weight, and compare the case to others to notice similarities and differences... just as the doctor does during the first meeting with the patient.
 After much looking, one can start seeing.
 My essential tools are detailed here below.